Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Other Maximum Energy Proton Cutoffs

 \section{Other Maximum Energy Proton Cutoffs}

 Throughout this work, we have assumed that primary CR protons are accelerated to a maximum Lorentz factor $\gamma_{\rm max}^p = 10^6$, or a maximum energy of $\sim 938\ \TeV$.
-This is loosely based on the observed knee in the CR spectrum in the Galaxy, but it is possible given current observational data that the knee is at a different energy in starburst regions.
+This is loosely based on the observed knee in the CR spectrum in the Galaxy, although given the scarcity of current observational data, the actual high-energy proton cutoff could be at a different energy in starburst regions.
 Since the average energy of pionic electrons is about 1/20 of the proton energy \citep[e.g.,][]{Kelner06}, this translates to a pionic $e^{\pm}$ cutoff near 50 TeV.
 Thus, models with low $\gamma_{\rm max}^{\rm prim}$ or high B can be affected by the proton energy cutoff.
 To consider this effect, we rerun our fiducial models with $\gamma_{\rm max}^p$ of $10^5$, $10^6$, and $10^7$.
 We consider both the total and the hadronic fluxes, as in Appendix~\ref{sec:OtherPion}.
 As in our fiducial models, we use the \citet{Kamae06} cross sections for proton energies below 500 TeV and the \citet{Kelner06} cross sections for proton energies above 500 TeV.

 In models where $\gamma_{\rm max}^p = 10^5$, the hadronic synchrotron X-ray flux drops by almost an order of magnitude in most of the starbursts we consider.
 The hadronic synchrotron X-ray flux is only 9.4\%, 8.5\%, and 11\% of its fiducial value in the Galactic Center, NGC 253, and M82 respectively.
 In Arp 220's nuclei, the effect is not so severe since $B$ is $\sim 40$ times higher than in the other starbursts, and synchrotron X-rays probe $e^{\pm}$ energies that are $\sim 6$ times lower (eqn.~\ref{eqn:ECSynch}).
 However, the low energy proton cutoff still reduces the hadronic synchrotron X-ray flux to 43\% of its fiducial value.
 The 2 - 10 keV hadronic synchrotron X-ray flux is also much softer in these models, because of the cutoff in the secondary $e^{\pm}$ spectrum: the hadronic $\Gamma_{2-10}^{\rm synch}$ is 3.45, 3.29, 3.06, and 2.46 in the Galactic Center, NGC 253, M82, and Arp 220's nuclei.
 The total synchrotron X-ray flux is affected less than the hadronic flux, but note that we use $\gamma_{\rm max}^{\rm prim} = 10^9$ in our fiducial models so that primaries dominate in most of the starbursts.
 Thus the total synchrotron X-ray flux is 99.7\%, 90\%, 64\%, 58\%, and 49\% of the fiducial values in the Galactic Center, NGC 253, M82, Arp 220 West, and Arp 220 East, respectively.